The U.S. Small Business Administration, through its 7a program, provides guarantees to banks for loans to small businesses. Highlights of the program:

 Geographic Limitations: USDA programs are for "rural" areas only, usually defined as areas having a population of less than 50,000.
 But many places near large metro areas are eligible, depending on the size of the particular political subdivision and other factors.
 We have access to mapping software to determine the eligibility of a particular address.

-Tangible Net Worth: The USDA B&I program has strict requirements for a borrower's tangible net worth.
+Net Worth: The USDA B&I program has strict requirements for a borrower's net worth.
 This is not a factor in SBA underwriting.
 (Nor does it apply to the USDA CF program.)

 Property Types: An important difference between the programs is that USDA funds can be used for commercial investment properties.
 There is no "owner-occupied" requirement.